anshulsawant/llms-11-667/hw12/project_report.md

 * **Reinforcement Learning (PPO) Stage:**
     * **Starting Model:** Checkpoint from the Full SFT Main run.
     * **Algorithm:** PPO (from scratch implementation).
     * **Reward Function:** The reward signal for PPO was based directly on the primary evaluation metric: **Exact Match Accuracy**.
 After generating a completion (rollout) for a given prompt, the final numerical answer was extracted.
-If this number exactly matched the ground-truth numerical answer, a positive reward (e.g., +1) was assigned; otherwise, a neutral or negative reward (e.g., 0 or -1) was given.
+If this number exactly matched the ground-truth numerical answer, a positive reward (e.g., +1) was assigned; otherwise, a neutral reward (e.g., 0 or -1) was given.
 This directly optimizes the model policy towards generating answers that are numerically correct according to the benchmark's standard.
     * **Key PPO Hyperparameters:** Learning Rate `5e-7`, Adam 8-bit optimizer, 2 PPO epochs per batch, 512 rollout samples per PPO step, PPO batch size 32 (mini-batch 2), grad accum 8, KL coeff 0.05, VF coeff 0.1, Entropy coeff 0.01, Clip ratio 0.2, GAE lambda 0.95, Gamma 0.99.
 Trained for 100 PPO steps.
 * **Gradient Checkpointing:** Enabled for SFT runs (`gradient_checkpointing: true`).
-Debugging necessitated explicitly setting `gradient_checkpointing_kwargs={'use_reentrant': False}` for compatibility with LoRA.
+Debugging necessitated explicitly setting
+`{'use_reentrant': False}' for compatibility with LoRA.
 PPO stage also used gradient checkpointing.

 The development process required addressing several technical challenges, including data processing errors (column mismatches during mapping), WandB logging issues (metrics not appearing in summaries), and particularly the complex interaction causing gradient errors when combining LoRA and gradient checkpointing.